segmentio/segment-docs/src/connections/reverse-etl/index.md

 1. Navigate to **Connections > Sources** and select the **Reverse ETL** tab.
 Select your source and click **Add Model**.
 2. Click **SQL Editor** as your modeling method.
 (Segment will add more modeling methods in the future.)
 3. Enter the SQL query that’ll define your model.
 Your model is used to map data to your Reverse ETL destinations.
-4. Choose a column to use as the unique identifier for each row in the **Unique Identifier column** field.
+4. Choose a column to use as the unique identifier for each record in the **Unique Identifier column** field.
-    * The Unique Identifier should be a column with unique values per row to ensure checkpointing works as expected.
+    * The Unique Identifier should be a column with unique values per record to ensure checkpointing works as expected.
 It can potentially be a primary key.
-This column is used to detect new, updated, and deleted rows.
+This column is used to detect new, updated, and deleted records.
 5. Click **Preview** to see a preview of the results of your SQL query.
-The data from the preview is extracted from the first 10 rows of your warehouse.
+The data from the preview is extracted from the first 10 records of your warehouse.
 6. Click **Next**.
 7. Enter your **Model Name**.
 8. Select the Schedule type for the times you want the model’s data to be extracted from your warehouse.
 You can choose from: